 Carpal Tunnel Symptoms

 - Tingling and numbness.
-The hands may fall asleep or the person may drop things and the grip fails without noticing until too late.
+The hands may fall asleep or the person may drop things and the grip fails without noticing until too late to stop things dropping.
 Symptoms may be brought on by activities and may also wake the person at night.
 The dominant hand is typically the first to be affected although it commonly occurs in both at the same time.
 The symptoms are felt on the thumb side of the hand over to the ring finger.

 - Pain.
 Aching at the wrist, pain in the palm and finger and pain up the forearm can all occur.
 Hand pain at night may be an early symptom.